Florian-BACHO/EvSpikeSim/README.md

 ### Python API

-Here is a Python3 example of a (very) small fully-connected SNN in EvSpikeSim:
+Here is a Python3 example of a small fully-connected SNN in EvSpikeSim:
 ```python
 import evspikesim as sim
 import numpy as np